SandeR2012/explore-flask/chapters/configuration.md

 ### Minor environment-based configuration

 If the difference between your production and development environments are pretty minor, you may want to use your instance folder to handle the configuration changes.
 Variables defined in the _instance/config.py_ file can override the value in _config.py_.
-You just need to make the call to `app.config.from_pyfile()` after `app.config.from_object()`.
+You just need to make the call to `app.config.from_\-pyfile()` after `app.config.from_object()`.
 One way to take advantage of this is to change the way your app is configured on different machines.

 \begin{codelisting}
 \label{code:instance_env}
 \codecaption{Using an instance folder to do override your default configuration}
 ```python
 # config.py

 DEBUG = False
 SQLALCHEMY_ECHO = False